Growing Up Other

 Mixed-race and multi-cultural, Sheryl feels a deep connection to people who don’t fit the norm.
-As such, she writes mixed-genre fiction that is inclusive and future-hopeful, while exploring the ugly truths society would rather ignore, set in fantastic worlds where anything is possible.
+As such, she writes mixed-genre speculative fiction set in fantastic worlds where anything is possible that is inclusive and future-hopeful, while exploring the ugly truths society would rather ignore.

 Treasures I Revisit Often…

 The Black Company Series by Glen Cook, Foundation Series by Asimov, Fledgling by Octavia E. Butler, Stranger in a Strange Land by Heinlein, Strange the Dreamer by Liani Taylor, Six of Crows by Leigh Bardugo, Chronicles of Vladimer Tod by Heather Brewer, Attack on Titan by Hajime Isayama, Binti by Nnedi Okorafor.